 In addition to the information contained within the pages for this program, please read the Judicial Branch Certification Commission (JBCC) Rules to be sure you have complete information.

 On September 1, 2014, Licensed Court Interpreters program transferred to the new Judicial Branch Certification Commission (JBCC) from the Texas Department of Licensing and Regulation.
 The Licensed Court Interpreters program tests, licenses, and regulates those individuals who provide interpretations in a court room for individuals who do not speak English.

-You must have a user profile to use the online system.
-Current applicants and those currently licensed must use the activation code, to be issued to them by the JBCC, in order to create a profile.
+Course Providers and licensees must have a user profile to use the online system, members of the public do not need a user profile.
+Current applicants and those currently certified and registered must use the activation code, issued to them by the JBCC, in order to create a profile.
 Activation codes will only be issued to the contact information currently on file.
 Activation codes will not be issued by phone.
 New applicants can create a profile without an activation code.

 NEW license expiration dates for Licensed Court Interpreters

 Effective immediately, licenses for court interpreters will become a 2-year license instead of the current 1-year license.
 Renewal fees will be different.
 All new licenses issued after that date will likewise be on a 2-year renewal cycle.
 If your license expired on or 9/1/2017 and you renewed on or after 9/1/2017, the two-year cycle affects you.
 Those whose licenses were renewed 09/01/17 to present will receive an email from us with any additional information regarding their certifications.

 Continuing education requirements may change.
 Updated information will be posted as soon as it is available.
 We are in the process of updating our rules as well.

 Questions or concerns regarding this matter must be submitted to firstname.lastname@example.org.